 We ended our tearful conversation in prayer.
 We did not know what was going to happen next, but we did know that we were supposed to wait.
 Quietly, we walked out of our room and into the chapel for evening worship.

-For the first time in years, I purely worshipped God.
+For the first time in years, I worshipped God instead of praying for a miracle.
 Previously, I worshipped God while also silently praying that He would grant me a child.
+There is nothing wrong with telling God our desires, praying for a good thing, but I was seeking this good thing more than I sought God.
 When my husband and I prayed in our room that night, I, for the first time, had truly laid our future in His hands.
 I know that I did not do so in my own strength, but that He was using this process for my sanctification.

-Tony Merida preached that evening.
+After worship, Tony Merida stood to preach.
 His topic for over a thousand college students was…

 …the Gospel and adoption.

 The Holy Spirit pierced my heard.
 I cried throughout the whole sermon, but not because I was joyful that this was God’s plan for our family.
 I cried because I was deeply convicted.
 Pregnancy was an idol blinding me all along.

 My husband’s story is not mine to tell, but he did not experience the same conviction.
 We spoke to Tony Merida at a leader’s meeting the next day, and he encouraged us to read two books Adopted for Life by Russel Moore and Orphanology: Awakening to Gospel-Centered Adoption and Orphan Care by Tony Merida.
 We worked through these books together over the next month.
 During this time, I showed my husband resources, timelines, and agencies to consider.
 God worked on my husband’s heart to the point that he sought out opportunities to talk about adoption.